-By the end of the course, you will have built a library of re-usable code and an understanding of how to solve common problems and where to look for useful guidance.
-This will help you in your future learning and implementation of machine learning techniques.
+By the end of the course, you’ll have built a library of re-usable code and understand how to solve more common problems.

 As a University, we are able to offer our courses at minimum prices, and free of VAT - to make knowledge available to as wide audience as possible.

 To find out about our refund policy, go to our AIR courses main page